-Physiotherapy can benefit you at any point in your life, and helps with a range of conditions such as neck, shoulder & back pain, whiplash or sudden injury.
-Physio treatment is also useful for managing long-term medical conditions, post-operative rehabilitation as well as preparation for changes in life-style or a sporting event.
+Physiotherapy can benefit you at any point in your life.
+Physio treatment helps with many conditions such as back pain, neck & shoulder pain, whiplash and sudden injury.
+Physical therapy is also useful for managing long-term medical conditions and post-operative rehabilitation, as well as preparation for (and recovery from) a sports event.

 How to find us